 6. Make care as accessible as possible

 Providing the services patients demand requires super-efficient care coordination between a wide range of primary care providers and specialists.
-Research well before choosing a Care Management platform to coordinate clinical care, front-line care, as well as ancillary and support services.
+Research well before choosing a Care Management platform to coordinate clinical care, front-line care, as well as ancillary and patient support services.

 7. Educate patients on their treatment